Sustainable Fashion: The Environmental Impact of Linen Silk vs. Cotton Silk

 How the history and the complete magical euphoria of it shapes a bride’s dream today.

-1. Queen Victoria – 1840
+Queen Victoria- 1840

 Victoria is known to set two iconic trendsetters for fashion.
 Wearing black for mourning and white for her wedding to Prince Albert on 10th February 1840.
 White was something which was worn by women who were being presented at court.
 Women saved their best dressed gowns for their wedding which did not have a distinct colour.
 Royal weddings conducted before her, brides wore a variety of hues with red being the most prominent colour used.

-Of course in China red is considered for good luck and prosperity, due to which most brides to this day wear red and prefer to wear white at receptions.
+Of course in China red is considered for good luck and prosperity, due to which most brides to this day wear red and wear white at receptions.
 Queen Victoria’s dress was constructed from Spitalfields cream silk-satin, adorned with a flounce of Honiton lace gracing the neckline and sleeves, the dress maintains its status as the quintessential Western wedding gown silhouette, featuring a slender waist, voluminous crinoline petticoat, and delicate lace details.

 The queen wanted to show off her lace and its intricacy and her dress is still considered an icon.
 Queen Victoria even made sure to burn her dress so that it couldn’t be copied or recreated according to Vogue.
 Wedding gowns are known to be worn just one time today which wasn’t the case for Victoria.
 She bought hers for several occasions due to which it created a new wave of symbolism.
 The colour gradually signified wealth, purity and innocence.